ivy-llc/ivy/README.md

 - 🔥 **Autotune your model**: Automatically find the optimal framework, compiler infrastructure and hardware for your specific use case using `ivy.autotune`.
 - 🔄 **Convert code into any framework**: Use and build on top of any model, library, or device by converting any code from one framework to another using `ivy.transpile`.
-- ⚒️ **Write framework-agnostic code**: Write your code once in ivy and then choose the most appropriate ML framework as the backend to leverage all the benefits and tools.
+- ⚒️ **Write framework-agnostic code**: Write your code once in Ivy and then choose the most appropriate ML framework as the backend to leverage all the benefits and tools.

 [Join our growing community](https://discord.com/invite/sXyFF8tDtm) 🌍 to connect with people using Ivy. **Let\'s** [unify.ai](https://unify.ai) **together 🦾**